jsloyer/whatsnew/index.md

 #### Updates to the scheduling of maintenance updates

-  * In {{site.data.keyword.Bluemix_notm}} Dedicated, customers can manage the dates and times when their dedicated environments are available for deployment of system updates.
+  * In {{site.data.keyword.Bluemix_dedicated_notm}}, customers can manage the dates and times when their dedicated environments are available for deployment of system updates.
 Customers can define availability windows representing dates and times when maintenance updates can and cannot be deployed to their Dedicated environment.
 In the August update, _Available Update Windows_ have been renamed _Update Windows_, and _Unavailable Update Windows_ have been renamed _Blackout Windows_.
 Beyond the terminology changes, customers now have more flexibility and margin for defining blackout (unavailable) dates.
 Once requested, blackout dates will require IBM approval, and the time it takes to gain approval will vary.
 When the requested blackout dates are approved, IBM will cancel any existing updates that are currently scheduled during the unavailable window.
 IBM will also create new records for these updates and schedule them outside the approved blackout dates.

 See the [video demonstration](https://bit.ly/2eCQNvu){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") for more information.